YusefAN/leap-climsim-kaggle-5th/README.md

 ## Introduction
 This repository provides the code and resources for the 5th place solution for the LEAP - Atmospheric Physics using AI competition.

-We achieved our results by training an ensemble of models, each with its own unique variations and pipelines.
+We achieved our results by training an ensemble of models, each with its own unique variations.
 The core of each model architecture is a bidirectional LSTM, with different surrounding layers and engineered features.
 These variations, detailed below, enabled our models to ensemble effectively, leading to our competitive score and 5th-place finish.

 Our training strategy involved using as much data as possible initially, followed by fine-tuning on the [ClimSim_low-res](https://huggingface.co/datasets/LEAP/ClimSim_low-res) dataset.
 Some models were initially trained on the [ClimSim_low-res](https://huggingface.co/datasets/LEAP/ClimSim_low-res) dataset combined with the [ClimSim_low-res_aqua-planet](https://huggingface.co/datasets/LEAP/ClimSim_low-res_aqua-planet) dataset, while others used the [ClimSim_low-res](https://huggingface.co/datasets/LEAP/ClimSim_low-res) dataset combined with a subset of [ClimSim_high-res](https://huggingface.co/datasets/LEAP/ClimSim_high-res) data.